tecunningham/tecunningham.github.io/_drafts/two-systems.md

 Sometimes human judgments are pretty good, sometimes pretty bad.
 I'm going to try to explain when they are one or the other, and, ideally, how to turn some bad judgments good.

-**Where judgment is bad.** Psychologists have collected hundreds of examples of optical illusions, as well as auditory, tactile, and olfactory illusions.
+**Where judgment is bad.** Psychologists have collected hundreds of examples of optical illusions, as well as auditory, tactile, olfactory illusions.
 There are also illusions of cognition, where people make simple mistakes about facts or logical implications.
 These are all inside the lab.
-Stepping outside, looking at history, big chunks of human judgment appear pathological -- astrology, homeopathy, parts of theology, psychoanalysis, or stock picking -- there are many cases where sensible people have been convinced that they see meaningful patterns, where we know that none exist.
+Stepping outside, looking at history, big chunks of human judgment appear pathological -- astrology, homeopathy, parts of theology, psychoanalysis, or stock picking -- there are many cases where sensible people have been convinced that they see meaningful patterns, where probably none exist.

 **Where judgment is good.** Crossing to the sunny side of the street, most of our everyday judgments are remarkably accurate, in the sense that we can still beat computers in doing things like recognizing faces or reading handwriting.
-Experts are able to make very subtle and accurate judgments (e.g. chess players, doctors, weather forecasters).
+Experts are able to make very subtle and accurate judgments  -- e.g. chess players, doctors, weather forecasters.
 Our brains aren't so scrambled that we can't build 100-story skyscrapers, or aeroplanes to fly at 30,000 feet.

+So how is it that we can both make trivial mistakes, and also deeply refined judgments?

 **Judgment as extrapolation.** I'm going to treat the basic problem of judgment as *extrapolation*.
-You have observed a lot of prior cases, and now you have to guess how a new one will turn out -- guessing how far away a tree is from how it sounds, guessing how old someone is from their face.
+You have observed a lot of prior cases, and now you have to guess how a new one will turn out -- e.g. guessing how far away a tree is from how it looks, guessing how old someone is from their face, guessing the outcome of an experiment from a description.

-The simplest type of bias is when your judgment is influenced by a factor that you know is irrelevant, e.g.:
+The simplest type of bias is when your judgment is influenced by a factor that you know to be irrelevant, e.g.:

 - Your judgment of the colour of an object is influenced by the colour of surrounding objects.
-- Your judgment of the value of a bottle of wine is influenced by the price tag (even when you know the price tag is randomly generated),
+- Your judgment of the value of a bottle of wine is influenced by the price tag, even when you know the price tag is randomly generated,
 - Your judgment of an exam script is influenced by the race or gender of the exam-taker.

 <!-- OLD: I'll start with a baseline description of what judgment should look like if everything was working properly: judgment is simply extrapolation from experience.
 When you want to estimate some unknown quantity (e.g. a distance, a probability) from observed details, then your extrapolation should be based on your experience -- wrinkles make you think someone is old, haziness makes you think that something is far away -- because these are associations you have learned from experience.
 If you stick to this principle then you will only be wrong in unusual cases, where the relationship between unobserved quantity and observed details is different from the relationship in your experience.
 It's bad luck, not bad judgment, if you underestimate the age of an old man because he doesn't have any wrinkles.
 For the typical biases in perception and judgment it would take a great stretch to rationalize them as being reasonable in the situation. -->

-# Two systems AKA Sniffer Dog theory.
+# Two Systems AKA Sniffer Dog theory.

 Let's say that our brain is divided into two parts, "System 1" and "System 2".
 And let's assume that each of the systems make good judgments, in the sense that they make extrapolations consistent with their experience.
 And assume that judgments are made sequentially: first System 1 makes it's best guess, then System 2 makes a final decision, taking into account what System 1's guess was.

 Think of having a sniffer dog on a leash.
 You both want the same thing, but each of you has slightly different information.
 The dog pulls towards where she wants to go, based on what she smells and what she knows.
 You can choose to follow her, but you may also want to pull her in another direction, because of other things you're aware of that she doesn't know.
-(Some other metaphors to make the same point, about information being aggregated in two stages: a scout sending dispatches to a general; an analyst sending reports to an executive; a deaf person leading a blind person).
+(Some other metaphors to make the same point: a scout sending dispatches to a general; an analyst sending reports to an executive; a deaf person leading a blind person).

 How would this 2-part system cause biases in judgment?
 Biases will occur when both of these things are true: